 Maxon v.
 Fuller Theological Seminary

 Fuller Theological Seminary is one of the world’s leading Christian graduate educational institutions.
 It is a multidenominational, international, and multiethnic seminary committed to training global Christian leaders for the fulfillment of their religious callings in Christian ministries.
-Each student who graduates from Fuller is prepared to be a leader in the faith and to practice and teach the gospel to their diverse communities.
-A firm commitment to Christian faith is at the core of Fuller’s religious identity and mission, which is why a wide variety of denominations entrust Fuller with the training of their future leaders.
 At the beginning of the admissions process, all students agree to follow the school’s community standards, which are rooted in a Christian understanding of human dignity, community, and morality.
-These standards reflect, among other things, a traditional Christian belief that God created marriage to be the permanent covenant between a man and a woman, and that sexual union must be reserved for that relationship.
-Two individuals, Joanna Maxon and Nathan Brittsan, are now suing Fuller because it dismissed them from the seminary after learning that they knowingly violated the community standards by entering same-sex marriages.
+These standards reflect a traditional Christian belief that God created marriage to be the permanent covenant between a man and a woman, and that sexual union must be reserved for that relationship.
+As with all religious organizations, Fuller Theological Seminary has the right to hold voluntary members of its faith community to agreed-upon religious and moral standards.
+Courts cannot force Fuller to alter or reject those standards.
+Nevertheless, in 2019, two individuals, Joanna Maxon and Nathan Brittsan, sued Fuller because it dismissed them from the seminary after learning that they knowingly violated the community standards by entering same-sex marriages.

 Share this Case